How it Works

 but still have pain!

-3. Why should I seek a second opinion?
+Why should I seek a second opinion?
+(Video Available)

-4. Why is a Joint Effort Second Opinion different than other second opinions?
+Why is a Joint Effort Second Opinion different than other second opinions?
+(Video Available)

-5. How do I obtain x-rays from my provider or hospital?
+How do I obtain X-rays from my provider or hospital?

 We will make this process as easy as possible for you!
 You can request your x-rays directly from your doctor’s office, imaging facility or hospital.
 Most facilities provide the images on CD, USB drive, or through a patient portal.
 If you have a CD or USB, you can directly upload the files from your computer.